carlobaldassi/ArgParse.jl/docs/src/arg_table.md

 Commands are a special kind of arguments which introduce sub-parsing sessions as soon as they are encountered by `parse_args` (and are therefore mutually exclusive).
 The `ArgParse` module allows commands to look both as positional arguments or as options, with minor differences between the two.
+Unlike actual positional arguments, commands that *look* like positional arguments can have extra names (aliases).

 Commands are introduced by the `action = :command` setting in the argument table.
 Suppose we save the following script in a file called `cmd_example.jl`: